 James and Margaret Knott had three sons, Thomas Garbutt (1879), James Leadbitter (1882) and Henry Basil (1891).

 James Knott set up the Prince Line Ltd in 1895.
 It became the third largest shipping line in the world with 45 ships, many of them built in Tyne and Wear shipyards, primarily by Short Bros.
-The ships with their slate grey hulls, black and red funnels and white Prince of Wales feathers became familiar the world over.
-The Prince Line was held in high regard by all who sailed in their ships and by passengers voyaging on the round the world service.
+The ships had slate grey hulls, black and red funnels with white Prince of Wales feathers.
+The late Edwardian era saw the the Prince Line at its peak.
+Larger vessels were built and the company was held in high regard around the world by all who sailed with them.

 James Knott had many other interests; he owned coal mines, became a ship’s master, studied law, was called to the Bar in 1889 and in 1910 served for a short time as MP for Sunderland.